-Tulip Time has great activities throughout the period, but the larger events like parades happen Wednesday through Saturday (May 10 -13 in 2016).
+Tulip Time has great activities throughout the period, but the larger events like parades happen Wednesday through Saturday (May 10-13).
 Most of the larger events are clustered on the final weekend.

 If you want to view the tulips and avoid larger crowds, you might want to visit the first weekend or Monday and Tuesday.
 During these off times, you'll be able to visit the tulips throughout town easily.

 One of the best place to see tulips is right here at Dutch Village.
 But, we understand you might want to sample some of the other tulip displays around town.

 Unlike other festivals, Tulip Time happens all around Holland, Michigan, not just at a fair park or downtown.
 There are several places to view the flowers that are magical.

 Windmill Island Gardens, Riverview Park and Kollen Park offer spectacular tulip displays during Tulip Time.
 These larger parks have massive displays and don't get quite as crowded as the Tulip Lane downtown or Centennial Park.